subquery/subql/docs/tutorials_examples/block-height.md

-# How to Start at a Different Block Height?
+# How to start at a different block height?

 ## Video guide